 Exuma Cays Land & Sea Park

 The Exumas are a stunning archipelago of remote islands and cays strung between Nassau and Long Island, and around a dozen of these tiny islands are protected within the Exuma Cays Land & Sea Park.
-Established in 1958 as preserve where no fishing is allowed, it was the first marine protected area in the Caribbean.
+Established in 1958 as a preserve where no fishing is allowed, it was the first marine protected area in the Caribbean.
 It has been highly successful at maintaining the fragile beaches and marine life found in the area.
-Visitors can take boat tours to the park to go diving and snorkeling on the many healthy reefs, and to explore the secluded tropical islands, where endangered Bahamian iguanas roam the beaches.
+Visitors can take boat tours to the park to go diving and snorkeling on the many healthy reefs and to explore the secluded tropical islands, where endangered Bahamian iguanas roam the beaches.
 On Big Major Cay, you can go swimming with the pigs at Pig Beach and give them fresh water, as their water supply is limited.

 By Travis Marshall, AFAR Local Expert